SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Example ML usecases

 \subsection{In-context learning}

 The dataset presents several opportunities for language-related machine learning.
-Here we explore naive in-context learning (ICL) using off-the-shelf LLMs (GPT-4o~\cite{hurst2024gpt}) for generating terminal feedback for a lap, given the text of the concurrent feedback during the lap as inputs.
-We also experimented with adding additional information such as lap times and smoothness scores.
-Figure~\ref{fig:icl_bsd} shows the prompt provided to LLM, which contains the full concurrent feedback text as well as segment-level metrics and the LLM-generated terminal feedback for this prompt.
-For brevity we don't include the full set of 5 examples used in the prompt.
+Here we explore in-context learning (ICL) using off-the-shelf LLMs (GPT-4o~\cite{hurst2024gpt}) to generate terminal feedback for a lap, given concurrent feedback text during the lap as the input.
+We experimented with adding additional information (lap times and smoothness scores) to the input prompt.
+Figure~\ref{fig:icl_bsd} shows the input prompt, which has the concurrent feedback text and segment-level metrics and the LLM-generated terminal feedback for this prompt.
+For brevity we don't include the full set of five in-context examples used in the prompt.
+Additional responses from another SOTA model (Claude Opus 4.7) can be found in the Appendix \ref{appendix:icl_prompts}.

-We notice that when provided with additional information, the LLM is able to ground its response in some factual elements described in the prompt, as shown in Figure~\ref{fig:icl_bsd}(b), where we observe references to track segments with poor performance.
+We notice that when provided with the additional embodied information, the LLM is able to ground its response in some factual elements described in the prompt, as shown in Figure~\ref{fig:icl_bsd}, where we observe references to track segments with poor performance.
 Even with scarce information, the LLM is able to key into specific patterns in the utterances and infer that the student is doing well on specific skills (such as visual anticipation).
-Going beyond pure language modeling, we could inject full state and control information into the prompt via language to improve specificity in feedback.
-Please refer to Appendix~\ref{appendix:icl_prompts} for additional examples.
+Going beyond pure language, the dataset allows us to inject state and vehicle control information into the input prompt to improve specificity in feedback.